The ADS and Safe Sport

 The ADS and Drug Testing

-As the Recognized Affiliate of United States Equestrian (USEF), the ADS will support their policy on drug testing as follows:
+As is stated in the ADS Rulebook, the ADS has adopted and will support the policy of the USEF on drug testing as follows: